 Each flat has a door entry phone.
 To speak to someone buzzing your flat, pick up the handset and press the button on the side of the handset.
 If you want to let the caller into the building, press and hold the Door Open Button (the left hand button on the phone mount), this will unlock the main entrance door.
 Hang up when you hear the door click open.

-The entrance key fob opens the front door and the doors on basement levels B1 and B2.
+The key fob opens the front door, the trade door and the doors on basement levels B1 and B2.
 Just swipe your key fob over the proximity reader and the lock will be immediately released, you will hear a beep and a green indicator will be on.

 The key fob can be deactivated if it’s lost.
 Replacement entrance key fobs can be purchased from the reception.

 Please always check the door is properly closed behind you.
 Do not let anyone into the building, always ask to see their key fob.

 There are two passenger lifts and one goods lift.
 Only up to six people at a time should travel in the passenger lifts.

 If the lift is overloaded a buzzer will sound.
 In the event one of the lifts failing while you are in it please use the intercom button which will connect automatically to the lift maintenance company.

 Moving in and out of the building is permitted during the reception opening times only.
 Large pieces of furniture can be moved in the goods lift only.
 The side entrance door should be used to access the goods lift.
-Please let the Caretaker or Concierge know in advance if you are moving in or out so as to ensure the goods lift is available.
+Please let the Caretakare know in advance if you are moving in or out so as to ensure the goods lift is available.

 Removals and works must be arranged in advance with the Caretaker and can be carried out within the reception opening hours only.
 The side entrance door should be used to transport all large items into the goods lift.
 If you are planning to carry out noisy works, you should notify your neighbours in advance.